Regional Specialty Show Request:

 - Current bank statement, submitted by the Regional Club Treasurer.

-- Changes in the Regional Club Constitution and By-laws.
+- Changes in the Regional Club Constitution and By-laws, if any.

-- List the name, address and telephone number of your Show Secretary.
+- List the name, address, email address and telephone number of the Show Secretary.

 IMPORTANT: When your Club elects new Officers and Directors, please submit this information, within 30 days of your election, to the AHCA Corresponding Secretary.
 (Be sure to include each officer and director name, address and telephone number, along with fax and e-mail address).
 This will help the AHCA maintain current information on who to contact in your Club and where to send your Club's copy of the AHCA publication Topknot News.

-SUBMIT REGIONAL CLUB INFORATION PACKET INCLUDING A COPY OF THE AKC APPLICATION FOR SHOW DATE APPROVAL TO, AND FOR INFORMATION ON REGIONAL CLUBS, PLEASE CONTACT:
+SUBMIT REGIONAL CLUB INFORMATION PACKET TO, AND FOR INFORMATION ON REGIONAL CLUBS, PLEASE CONTACT:

 The AHCA Regional Clubs Division